MailTape/MailTape-v1/_posts/2018-10-21-Mary-Lattimore.md

 _Inès_: **"**I wanted to mirror Jerry Paper's last pick with a kind of similar one.
 I've inadvertently liked a few Avventur songs before realising that they were from the same artist.
 I honestly wouldn't be able to describe what their music is.
 It's cool.
 This track feels like moving forward when facing super strong winds.**"**

 <p id="outroduction">That's it for this morning.
 As always thanks so much for listening!
-Much love and respect to [Mary Lattimore](http://marylattimoreharpist.tumblr.com/) for her Sunday selections, and to [Anthony Dujardin](https://www.instagram.com/fromthegarden/) for the illustration!</p>
+Much love and respect to [Mary Lattimore](http://marylattimoreharpist.tumblr.com/) for her Sunday selections, and to [Anthony Dujardin](https://www.instagram.com/fromthegarden/) for the illustration.
+Have a calm Sunday!</p>